-In January 2018 I created a Patreon page to help support the rising costs for running this platform, as well as to help build out in the future.
+In January 2018 I created a Patreon page to help support the rising costs of running this platform, as well as to help build out for the future.
 Everything you need to know about the why’s and what’s can be found over on Patreon.

 How often is the site updated?

-EMULSIVE is a project run by EMULSIVE (aka EM)…confused?
+EMULSIVE is a passion project started on June 1st 2015 and run by me, EM.

-You also have the option of following via RSS, via a weekly newsletter digest or via browser notifications (you get a little nudge on your computer, tablet or phone every time a new article is published.
+You also have the option of following via RSS, via a daily/weekly newsletter digest or via browser notifications (you get a little nudge on your computer, tablet or phone every time a new article is published).